Empire Fire

 The Empire Fire was a wildfire that burned in Yosemite National Park in California in the United States.
 The fire was reported on August 1, 2017 and was caused by lightning.
 It burned 8,094 acre, before it was fully contained on November 27.
 The fire affected recreational activities in the national park.

-The fire
+Progression

 The Empire Fire was reported on August 1, 2017 at 8:45 AM.
 It is located east of Badger Pass Ski Area and next to Bridalveil Creek Campground in Yosemite National Park.
 The fire was naturally caused, possibly by lightning.
-It was fueled by red fir timber, dormant brush, green leaf manzanita, chinquapan brush, and dead and down material.
+It was fueled by red fir timber, dormant brush, green leaf manzanita, chinquapin brush, and dead and down material.

 On November 27, the fire was reported to be 100% contained.